Payroll-Engine/PayrollEngine.Backend/README.md

 The API key is defined in the following places (in order of priority):

-1. Environment variable `PayrollApiKey`
+1. System environment variable `PayrollApiKey`
-2. Application settings file `appsettings.json`
+2. Value `ApiKey` in the application settings file `appsettings.json`

 When an endpoint request is made, the API key must be included in the `Api-Key` HTTP header.